abtion/guidelines/career/ladder.md

   successes.

 #### Simple
-- [ ] Does not over-optimize.
-Understands when code is "good-enough".
+- [ ] Has a long track of delivering value to the client, finding the right balance between maintenance work and delivering features.
+They are recognized as someone who can solve a bottleneck when needed or reduce technical debt.
-- [ ] Understands the tradeoffs between technical, analytical, and product needs and leads to solutions that take all of these needs into account.
+- [ ] Consistently demonstrates an understanding of the tradeoffs between technical, analytical, and product needs and leads to solutions that take all of these needs into account.

 #### Test-driven
+- [ ] Has tested challenging parts of the codebase as third party integrations and SSO.
 - [ ] Uses testing pain as a prompt to write better code.
-- [ ] Starts practicing spiking if they don't know how to test something.
-Then sets the spike aside once a general path is understood and writes from scratch TDD.
 - [ ] Makes use of stubbing and mocking/understands tradeoffs of hitting the DB.
 - [ ] Values and can speak to examples of high cohesion, low coupling.
-- [ ] Cares about test speed.
-Can implement parallelization but knows why that's a bandaid.
-Seeks to keep the test suite under a minute.
-- [ ] Can run the test for the code they are working on "right now" in under a second.
+- [ ] Frequently works with other engineers to reinforce a culture of testing and TDD.
+- [ ] Identifies tests that are hard to maintain and fixes them proactively.
+- [ ] Writes performance tests

 #### Iterative
 - [ ] Well-composed commit narratives in commit flows.